WicCaesar/WicCaesar/README.md

 ### Hello, world! 🌎🌍🌏

 I love languages (the ones you execute with your tongue), so I have my way with words.
 I teach English, translate, copywrite and proofread.
 I design, but not for a living.

 I'm learning how to code at **42.rio**!
 Soon there'll be plenty of green squares below to make me proud. 🤓

 Thanks for your interest!

+*>: 1. privacy*<br>
+*>: 2. piracy_*

 <!--
 **WicCaesar/WicCaesar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.